open-edge-insights/eii-core/README.md

   - [Grafana](https://github.com/open-edge-insights/ts-grafana/blob/master/README.md)
   - [ZMQ Broker](https://github.com/open-edge-insights/eii-zmq-broker/blob/master/README.md)

-## Task 4: Build and run the EII video and timeseries use cases
+## Task 4: Build and run the OEI video and timeseries use cases

-  > **Note**
+  > Note
   >
-  > - For running the EII services in the IPC mode, ensure that the same user is mentioned in the publisher and subscriber services.
+  > - For running the OEI services in the IPC mode, ensure that the same user is mentioned in the publisher and subscriber services.
   > - If the publisher service is running as root such as `VI`, `VA`, then the subscriber service should also run as root.
 For example, in the `docker-compose.yml`file, if you have specified `user: ${EII_UID}` in the publisher service, then specify the same `user: ${EII_UID}` in the subscriber service.
 If you have not specified a user in the publisher service then don't specify the user in the subscriber service.
   > - If services needs to be running in multiple nodes in the TCP mode of communication, msgbus subscribers, and clients of `AppName` are required to configure the "EndPoint" in `config.json` with the `HOST_IP` and the `PORT` under `Subscribers/Publishers` or `Clients/Servers` interfaces section.
   > - Ensure that the port is being exposed in the `docker-compose.yml` of the respective `AppName`.